My Account

 4. How to Format the Resume References Page

-If you decided to list job references, do so on a separate reference page attached to your resume.
+To properly list job references on a resume in 2025, do so on a separate reference page attached to your resume.

 This is how to write a professional resume references page for your resume:

-Your name and address should go on the very top, and it can be left-, right-, or center-oriented (follow the same style as your other documents).
+• Put your name and address on the very top, and it can be left-, right-, or center-oriented (follow the same style as your other documents).
 Include your phone number and email address.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: